kpturner/sails_events/README.md

 ![]

 If you use Social Media regularly, you may find it convenient to register with your Twitter, Facebook or Google account simply by clicking the relevant button and following the instructions.
-This is known as using a “Social Media passport” Alternatively you can register manually by clicking “**Register**”.
+This is known as using a “Social Media passport” Alternatively you can register manually by clicking “**Create an account**”.

 The following screen is then shown.
 You must complete all the fields whose label is flagged with an asterisk.
 Some fields will be already filled in if you have used a Social Media passport.